hpaluch-pil/bindgen-tutor/README.md

 ./target/debug/build/bindgen-ex-d2edd0f08708c93d/out/bindings.rs
 ```

-Unfortunately it is tightly packed.
+Unfortunately (on Debian only!!) it is tightly packed.
 However you can install `rustfmt` and use it to format
 above file, for example:

 To install rustfmt (I was unable to find DEB package in stock Debian 11 as of 2022-04-19):